 - Culinary expeditions with chefs and specialists.

 The list is huge, and there are several models of gastronomy-related activities.
 It is a creative market because it embraces different representatives of the food, beverage, and hospitality industry.
 We are talking about: restaurants, farms, markets, artisan producers, hotels and hostels, street food vendors, chefs, galleries, and everything related.

 What are the benefits of Food Tourism and why we support it!

-Food tourism with a focus on cultural immersion is a strong ally for economic and social development, in addition to being unique and memorable for the traveller.
+Food tourism with a focus on cultural immersion is a strong ally for economic and social development, in addition to being unique and memorable for the traveler.

-When done in the right way, this type of tourism, built together with the local community and respecting its identity, is a tool for changing two scenarios: the negative impacts of tourism (we explain better below) and the detachment between people and real food.
+When done in the right way, food tourism, built together with the local community and respecting its identity, is a tool for changing two scenarios: the negative impacts of tourism (we explain better below) and the detachment between people and real food.